Skip to content

 - Fallopian tubes - Pair of tubes connected to either side of the uterus.
 Sperm travel up to potentially unite with an egg in the outer third of the tube, after which the fertilized egg is transported toward the uterus through the tube.

-- Follicular Phase - or pre-ovulatory phase is the variable-length of the cycle from the onset of menstruation to ovulation.
+- Follicular Phase - This phase is called pre-ovulatory phase is the variable-length of the cycle from the onset of menstruation to ovulation.

 This is the phase of your cycle in which the follicles into your ovary mature under the effect of Follicle-stimulating hormone (FSH) and Luteinizing hormone (LH).
 Only one follicle will complete the maturation process, becoming dominant, that will lead to the production of an egg (oocyte) which will be released with the ovulation.